sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/intro.md

 - Learning a new language teaches you new tricks:

-  - You will also write better Python code!
+  - You will also write better code (also in Python)!

 - Rust is a young, but a quickly growing platform:
   - You can help shape its future.